Don't worry, we speak : Español (Spanish), too!

 Scroll down and find out what Hernán had to say to us at Contxto.

 V: Hello Hernán, thank you for taking the time for the interview.
 I’m sure our readers will benefit a lot from it.

 Now, could you start by telling us a bit about yourself?

 H: Of course, and you’re welcome!

-Well, briefly, I’m Mexican, I did my MBA in MIT, and my Law degree at ITAM.
+Well, briefly, I’m Mexican, I did my MBA at MIT, and my Law degree at ITAM.
 It is kind of an unrelated background, but there are many lawyers getting into the tech ecosystem nowadays.